 Working across varied media platforms, the Gender Policy Report seeks to inform policy debates and improve public discourse.
 Our mission is to take the best insights from scholarship and research and make them accessible to broader communities in a way that is timely for addressing serious policy challenges.

 - Academic Rigor.
 We are different from other sources of information because we draw on evidence-based, scholarly research.

 - Intersectional.
 We distinguish our analyses from others through consistent attention to how gender intersects with other inequalities such as race, class, sexual orientation, immigration status, religion, and disability.

 - Broad.
 We consider the implications for gender equality and equity of a broad range of policy areas, including, but not only, policy areas typically associated with gender or women.

 - Reliable.
 We are a reliable and truthful source of information in an era in which fake and biased news has become commonplace.

-The Gender Policy Report is a project of the Center on Women, Gender and Public Policy at the University of Minnesota’s Humphrey School of Public Affairs.
-It is financially supported by the Humphrey School of Public Affairs, College of Liberal Arts Race, Indigeneity and Sexuality Studies (RIGS) Initiative.
+The Gender Policy Report is a project of the Center on Women, Gender, and Public Policy at the University of Minnesota’s Humphrey School of Public Affairs.